wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

    );
    ```

-4. **Test**: Start Game → Music toggle visible, but inoperable when clicked
+4. **Test**: Start Game and verify music toggle is visible but inoperable when clicked